On Maximal Subalgebras: Introduction

-is an extending maximal $\kk$-subalgebra of $R$ and every extending maximal $\kk$-subalgebra of $R$ is of this form. \end{maintheorem}
+is an extending maximal $\kk$-subalgebra of $R$ and every extending maximal $\kk$-subalgebra of $R$ is of this form. \end{theorem}

-The main work of this article consists in the classification of all extending maximal $\kk$-subalgebras of $R = \kk[t, t^{-1}, y]$.
+In dimension two, the most natural algebra to study is the polynomial algebra in two variables $\kk[t, y]$.
+Using the classification of extending maximal subalgebras of a one-dimensional affine $\kk$-domain, we give in Section~\ref{sec.ExamplesContainNotACoordinate} plenty examples of extending maximal subalgebras of $\kk[t, y]$ that do not contain a coordinate of $\kk[t, y]$, i.e.~they do not contain a polynomial in $\kk[t, y]$ which is the component of an automorphism of $\AA^2_{\kk}$.
+These examples indicate that it is difficult to classify \emph{all} extending maximal subalgebras of $\kk[t, y]$.
+Therefore, we impose more structure in the problem.
+Namely, we search for all extending maximal subalgebras of $\kk[t, y]$ that contain a coordinate of $\kk[t, y]$.

+Another natural $2$-dimensional affine $\kk$-domain beside the polynomial algebra $\kk[t, y]$ is the localization of it in $t$, i.e. the $2$-dimensional domain $\kk[t, t^{-1}, y]$.
+This algebra is directly related to our former problem, as it is isomorphic to the localization of $\kk[t, y]$ in any coordinate of $\kk[t, y]$.
+In fact, in this article we classify all extending maximal subalgebras of $\kk[t, t^{-1}, y]$ and get in the course of this classification all extending maximal subalgebras of $\kk[t, y]$ that contain a coordinate.
+This is the bulk of this article.
 To the authors' knowledge, this is the first such classification result for an algebra of dimension $> 1$.

+Let us give an instructive example, before we give more details on our results. \begin{example}[see Lemma~\ref{lem:maxandcond}] Let $\kk$ be an algebraically closed field and let $R = \kk[t, t^{-1}, y]$.
+The ring